Premise Vs. Theme

 Understanding both will help you shape stories that not only hold attention but also leave an emotional imprint—stories that say something lasting about what it means to be human.

-One thought on “Premise Vs. Theme
+3 thoughts on “Premise Vs. Theme

 1. Thanks Lorenzo for the brief explanation of Premise Vs Theme, easy to understand, the examples made it easy.
 Saludos, Fernán PS has the Herald published the review?